What Are Bone Spurs?

 A bone spur can break off and get stuck in the lining of the joint.
 This is called a "loose body."
 It can lock up the joint and make it hard to move.

+Often, bone spurs are first evaluated by your regular doctor who will likely refer you to a specialist.
 You’ll probably need to see a rheumatologist or orthopedic doctor.
 Rheumatologists specialize in joint problems.
 Orthopedic doctors focus on the musculoskeletal system.
 Your doctor will feel the joint to check for a bump.
 He may also order an X-ray to help him to see the bone spur better.

 Other tests your doctor can use to diagnose bone spurs include: